julzaza/wildwitchherbs/_posts/2025-12-10-witchy-plants-bedroom.md

 And so households developed a second kind of nighttime garden: **the plants kept close to the sleeper**, guarding the mind’s doorway.

+If you want to protect not just the sleeper, but the entire house, see the **[Full Guide to Herbal Home Defense Rituals](/home-protection-herbal-rituals-guide/)**.

 What follows is a **historically accurate**, folklore-based guide to the dream plants witches, midwives, and everyday households relied on.

 - **Mugwort** for dream protection